 - Run the OpenVPN script again:

 sudo ./openvpn-install.shand choose 1) Add a new client.
 Give it a name; you may find it helps to name it by the device, e.g. “phone”.
 This creates a file that ends in

 .ovpn.
 You need to place this file on your client to use it.

 - Install the appropriate OpenVPN app for your device.

 - Transfer the

 .ovpnfile you just obtained to the device if you haven’t already.
+(See future tasks for a way to copy the file to your host machine.)
 Follow instructions in your app (try under FAQ) for importing the

 .ovpnfile and activating the VPN.

 - Ensure it seems to connect properly.
 If you go to DuckDuckGo.com and search for “What’s my IP”, you should see the location of your Lightsail instance.
 For a more in-depth test, check for DNS leaks at BrowserLeaks.com.

 Try browsing for a while.
 You can also view the Pi-hole dashboard by visiting